A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Introduction

 \section{Introduction}

 Transformer-based encoder-decoder architectures \cite{bahdanau2014neural,NIPS2017_3f5ee243} that decode sequences from left to right have become dominant for sequence-to-sequence tasks.
 While this approach is quite straightforward and intuitive, some research has shown that models suffer from this arbitrary constraint.
 For example, models that decode left-to-right are often more likely to miss tokens near the end of the sequence, while right-to-left models are more prone to making mistakes near the beginning \cite{zhang2019regularizing, zhou2019synchronous}.
-This is a result of the "snowballing" effect, whereby the model's use of its own incorrect predictions can lead future predictions to be incorrect \cite{NIPS2015_e995f98d, liu2016agreement}.
+This is a result of the ``snowballing'' effect, whereby the model's use of its own incorrect predictions can lead future predictions to be incorrect \cite{NIPS2015_e995f98d, liu2016agreement}.

-We explore this issue for the task of morphological inflection, where the goal is to learn a mapping from a word's lexeme (e.g. the lemma \texttt{walk}) to a particular form (e.g. \texttt{walked}) specified by a group of morphosyntactic tags (\textsc{v;v.ptcp;pst}, for past participle).
-This has been the focus of recent shared tasks \cite{cotterell-etal-2016-sigmorphon, cotterell-etal-2017-conll, cotterell-etal-2018-conll, mccarthy-etal-2019-sigmorphon, vylomova-etal-2020-sigmorphon, pimentel2021sigmorphon, kodner-etal-2022-sigmorphon}.
-Most approaches use neural encoder-decoder architectures, e.g recurrent neural networks (RNNs) with attention \cite{aharoni-goldberg-2017-morphological, wu-cotterell-2019-exact} or transformers \cite{wu-etal-2021-applying}.\footnote{Orthogonal to the concerns in this paper, various data augmentation schemes such as heuristic alignment or rule-based methods \cite{kann-schutze-2017-lmu, anastasopoulos-neubig-2019-pushing} or the use of multilingual data \cite{bergmanis-etal-2017-training, mccarthy-etal-2019-sigmorphon} have been proposed to improve these standard architectures.} To our knowledge, \citet{canby-etal-2020-university} is the only model that uses bidirectional decoding for inflection; it decodes the sequence in both directions simultaneously and returns the one with higher probability.
+We explore this issue for the task of morphological inflection, where the goal is to learn a mapping from a word's lexeme (e.g. the lemma \texttt{walk}) to a particular form (e.g. \texttt{walked}) specified by a set of morphosyntactic tags (e.g. \textsc{v;v.ptcp;pst}).
+This has been the focus of recent shared tasks \cite{cotterell-etal-2016-sigmorphon, cotterell-etal-2017-conll, cotterell-etal-2018-conll, mccarthy-etal-2019-sigmorphon, vylomova-etal-2020-sigmorphon, pimentel2021sigmorphon, kodner-etal-2022-sigmorphon, goldman-etal-2023-sigmorphon}.
+Most approaches use neural encoder-decoder architectures, e.g recurrent neural networks (RNNs) \cite{aharoni-goldberg-2017-morphological, wu-cotterell-2019-exact} or transformers \cite{wu-etal-2021-applying}.\footnote{Orthogonal to the concerns in this paper, various data augmentation schemes such as heuristic alignment or rule-based methods \cite{kann-schutze-2017-lmu, anastasopoulos-neubig-2019-pushing} or the use of multilingual data \cite{bergmanis-etal-2017-training, mccarthy-etal-2019-sigmorphon} have been proposed to improve these standard architectures.} To our knowledge, \citet{canby-etal-2020-university} is the only model that uses bidirectional decoding for inflection; it decodes the sequence in both directions simultaneously and returns the one with higher probability.